sreejagangapuram/Sreeja-Gangapuram/_posts/2023-02-08-legalandethicalconcerns.md

 **<mark>Make a license for your personal (blog) and Team repositories for the CPT project.
 Be sure to have a license for both Team GitHub repositories (frontend/backend).
 Document license(s) you picked and why.
 FYI, frontend, since it is built on GitHub pages may come with a license and restrictions.
 Document in blog how team made license choice and process of update.</mark>**

 My personal repository has a Apache License v2.
 This license was already present when I cloned it.
-Our group is planning on using a MIT License because it seems like its the most fitting for our needs.
-We want people to benefit from our code and project, but we want to be given credit as a group.
+Our group used a gnu license.

 # 5.6 Blog Post Reflection: